Ninjago: Masters of Spinjitzu pilot episodes: Development

 The pilot episodes were released after two years of planning following a concept drawing by co-creator Tommy Andreasen that featured five elemental ninjas.
 Within the first year of development, further concept art was created that depicted the Skulkin and Lord Garmadon as the main antagonists.
 The concept work also included the idea of a fictional martial art that was initially called "Spinjago" and later renamed as "Spinjitzu".
-Brothers Dan and Kevin Hageman developed the storyline as a serialised drama set within a fantasy world that would be similar to "one giant movie or a miniseries".
+The Hageman Brothers developed the storyline as a serialised drama set within a fantasy world that would be similar to "one giant movie or a miniseries".
 The pilot episodes introduce skeletons as the main antagonists, which was the result of extensive research with children conducted by The Lego Group during the development of the Lego Ninjago brand.
 Skeletons were chosen as the preferred option, as the children considered them to be "real" fantasy villains.

 Animation

 The series was animated from the pilot episodes until the tenth season by Wil Film ApS in Denmark.